-Many people mistakenly believe that high blood pressure, also called hypertension, is more common among men.
-The truth is nearly half of all adults with high blood pressure are women.
+Many people mistakenly believe that high blood pressure, also called HBP or hypertension, is more common among men.
+The truth is HBP is an equal opportunity disease.
 Beginning at age 65, after the onset of menopause, women are actually more likely to have this disease than men.

 While HBP isn't directly related to gender, certain woman's issues can increase your risk.
 Discover how high blood pressure relates to your stage in life.